-A clinician reviews the patient's chart for chronic disease risk and food access difficulty, and asks the patient if he/she would like to participate.
-If a patient is eligible and interested, the clinician refers the patient to a group enrollment visit.
+A clinician reviews the patient's chart for chronic disease risk and food access difficulty.
+If a patient is interested, the clinician refers the patient to a group enrollment visit.

 - Patients attend a group enrollment visit.

 The patient attends a group enrollment visit, where he/she receives information about the program and engages in a discussion about the link between health, chronic disease and food choices.
-The patient sets specific goals for healthy eating, and is written a "prescription" for fruits and vegetables.
-The prescription may be filled at the local farmers market and is worth a total of $50.
+The patient sets specific goals for healthy eating, and receives a "prescription" for fresh fruits and vegetables.
+The prescription may be filled at the local farmers market and is worth a total of $100.

 - Patients take their prescriptions to the Prescription for Health booth at the farmers market.

-Program staff provide individual nutrition education and support, and give the patient $10 in tokens at each visit, up to 5 visits.
+Program staff provide individual nutrition education and support, and they give the patient $10 in tokens at each visit, up to 10 visits.
 The tokens can be used the same as cash at the market to purchase fresh fruits and vegetables.